Skip Navigation

 • Don’t stress about the housework.

-• You might experience high’s and low’s, but this is a big change – be gracious with yourself!
-Talk to your pediatrician or your doctor if you’re feeling down or really sad.
+• You might experience highs and lows, but this is a big change – be gracious to yourself!
+Talk to your pediatrician or your doctor if you’re feeling down or sad.

 • Enjoy this time with your new baby.